DanielTYH13/1a-Obsidian/MATH117/L6/Radian Measure.md

 	- Find the arc length spanned from one intersection between the lines to another
 	- Divide this ==arc length by the radius of the circle, in this case 1==
 	- The resulting angle is the radian measure
 - In essence, the radian measure of an angle is the $\frac{s}{r}$ where r is the radius of a circle that is centered around the vertex and s is the arc length spanned by this.
-- When dividing the entirety of the circle by its radius, you get ==$2\pi$. you can then multiply $2\pi$ by certain fractions to achieve right triangles, acute triangles, etc.==a
+- When dividing the entirety of the circle by its radius, you get ==$2\pi$.==

+- Values of theta in certain ranges are classified as following:
 	- Acute: $\theta < \frac{\pi}{2}$
 	- Right: $\theta = \frac{\pi}{2}$
 	- Obtuse: $\theta > \frac{\pi}{2}$
-	- Note: The angle $\theta$ must be the reference angle, and not reflex angle.
+	- Note: The angle $\theta$ must be the reference angle, and not reflex angle. <!--SR:!2000-01-01,1,250!2025-10-21,2,249-->

 The trignometric functions:
 - ![[Pasted image 20250920184729.png]]